Brilliant Phil Mickelson atop leaderboard heading into final round at PGA Championship

 The 2021 PGA Championship golf tournament

-Webb Simpson greets fans as the walks to the second fairway during the first round.
+Webb Simpson greets fans as the walks to the second fairway during the first round on Thursday, May 20.